 The purpose of the iPRODUCE IPR Authoring Tool is to provide a simple and comprehensive interface to define the terms of the Ricardian Contracts to extend the potential and accrued benefits of open collaboration for the co-creation products.
-The IPR Authoring Tool supports two types of users the Administrator and the Normal User.
-The normal user can use the platform in the following cases:
+The users of the OpIS data repository can use the IPR Authoring Tool in the following cases:

 - 1. Accept Ricardian Contract

 - 2. Edit Ricardian Contract

 - 3. Retrieve Ricardian Contract

 - 4. Reject Ricardian Contract

+- 5. Create Ricardian Contract